-- Does FDA have any comments on the provided OUS study protocol regarding its ability to support a future HDE? - Does FDA agree with the revised clinical study designs, statistical analysis and acceptance criteria included in this Pre-Sub supplement? - Are the primary and secondary analyses appropriate for the Indications for Use for the monitoring indication proposed?
+- Is the proposed OUS study adequate to support a future HDE for our device? - Are the revised clinical study designs, statistical analysis and acceptance criteria included in this Pre-Sub supplement adequate to address FDA's concerns? - Are the primary and secondary endpoint analyses appropriate for the proposed Indications for Use?